anthonyaxenov/pm-convert/README.md

-        -e, --env           - use environment file with variables to replace in requests --var "NAME=VALUE"  - force replace specified env variable called NAME with custom VALUE -p, --preserve      - do not delete OUTPUT_PATH (if exists) -h, --help          - show this help message and exit -v, --version       - show version info and exit
+        -e, --env           - use environment file with variables to replace in requests --var "NAME=VALUE"  - force replace specified env variable called NAME with custom VALUE -p, --preserve      - do not delete OUTPUT_PATH (if exists) --dump          - convert provided arguments into settings file in `pwd` -h, --help          - show this help message and exit -v, --version       - show version info and exit